Our Castle building will reopen to the public for regular hours Thursday

 - No accommodations are available for eating bag lunches within the museums except in the Kogod Courtyard of the Reynolds Center for American Art and Portraiture.

 - Do not bring any sharp items into the museums such as knives (including pocket or "Swiss Army"-style knives), screwdrivers, scissors, etc.

 - Other items not permitted include firearms, pepper spray, and Mace.

 The Smithsonian permits still and video photography for noncommercial use only in its museums and exhibitions, unless otherwise posted.
-For safety reasons, tripods and monopods are not permitted at any time in any of the museums.

 Smoking is prohibited in all Smithsonian facilities.

 Strollers are permitted in all museums*; a limited number of strollers are available for rent at the Zoo.